Disappearance of Lisa Dorrian

-Lisa Dorrian was a Northern Irish woman who was reported missing to the Police Service of Northern Ireland (PSNI), with the last confirmed sighting of her being on the night of 27 February 2005 when she was 25 years old.

-Despite nearly a dozen suspects in her vanishing being arrested and interrogated by the PSNI, along with the questioning of hundreds potential witnesses and identifying thousands of lines of inquiry, no one has ever faced criminal charges in connection with Dorrian's disappearance.
-Similarly, after more than 400 land, sea and air searches, including several potential crime scenes being investigated by forensic teams, no trace of Dorrian was ever found and police inquiries have continued to the present day.
-Dorrian is officially considered "missing, presumed dead" by the authorities.
-Leading investigators believe she was murdered soon after she was last seen alive.
+On 28 February 2005, Lisa Dorrian, a 25‑year‑old Northern Irish woman, disappeared after the last confirmed sighting of her in the early hours of that morning.
+Despite nearly a dozen suspects being arrested and questioned, along with hundreds of potential witnesses interviewed and thousands of lines of inquiry examined, no one has ever been charged in connection with her disappearance.
+More than 400 land, sea, and air searches have been carried out, including several potential crime scenes examined by forensic teams, but no trace of Dorrian has been found and police inquiries have continued to the present day.
+She is officially considered missing, presumed dead, and the authorities believe she was murdered soon after she was last seen alive.

 Background

-Born in 1979, Lisa Dorrian was living in Bangor, County Down, and working as a shop assistant around the time she went missing.
-In the summer of 2004, Dorrian broke up with Jamie Mills, her boyfriend of four years, and started hanging out with a new group of friends, whom her family alleged were heavy drug users and had connections to organised crime.
-She also began using Ecstasy and amphetamines on a regular basis, which were purportedly sourced from Loyalist paramilitaries.
-She had planned to move to Spain and set up a jet-ski rental business with £50,000 in personal injury compensation she was due to receive in mid-2005.
+Born in 1979, Lisa Dorrian was living in Bangor, County Down, and working as a shop assistant at the time of her disappearance.
+In the summer of 2004, she ended a four‑year relationship with her boyfriend, Jamie Mills, and began spending time with a new group of acquaintances whom her family alleged were heavy drug users with links to organised crime.
+During this period, she started using ecstasy and amphetamines on a regular basis, substances that were purportedly sourced from Loyalist paramilitaries.
+She had planned to move to Spain and establish a jet-ski rental business using £50,000 in personal-injury compensation she was due to receive in mid-2005.

-On the weekend of her disappearance, Dorrian had spent Friday night out socialising in Groomsport, before going to a friend's house in Ballywalter.
-The next afternoon, she visited a pub near Kircubbin before heading to a party in Ballyhalbert.
-That evening, she returned to her apartment in Bangor for a few hours, before going to the house of Naomi Drysdale in Ballyhalbert for another party.
-Later that day, after first visiting an off-licence in Portavogie, Dorrian then went to the deserted Ballyhalbert Caravan Park for an after party on Sunday 27 February 2005.
-At the time, she was dressed in a white tee-shirt, cream coloured tracksuit bottoms and white furry "moon" boots.
-About a dozen other people also attended, including Mark Lovett, the 17-year-old groundsman of the caravan park.
-Eventually, people started leaving the party, until only Dorrian and Lovett remained in caravan at around 10 pm.
-Both of them were later described by witnesses at the scene to have been under the influence of recreational drugs.
+On the weekend of her disappearance, Dorrian spent the Friday night socialising in Groomsport before going to a friend's house in Ballywalter.
+The following afternoon, she visited a pub near Kircubbin and later travelled to a party in Ballyhalbert.
+That evening, she returned to her flat in Bangor for several hours, before going to the home of Naomi Drysdale in Ballyhalbert for another gathering.
+Later that day, after first visiting an off-licence in Portavogie, Dorrian then went to the deserted Ballyhalbert Caravan Park for an after-party on Sunday, 27 February 2005.
+At the time, she was dressed in a white tee-shirt, cream-coloured tracksuit bottoms and white furry "moon" boots.

+Approximately a dozen people were present at the after‑party, including Mark Lovett, the 17‑year‑old groundsman of the caravan park.
+As the night progressed, attendees gradually left until only Dorrian and Lovett remained in the caravan at around 10 pm.
+Witnesses later described both as being under the influence of recreational drugs.